top of page

 If your surgeon refuses to offer a 4-gland exploration (recommended in NICE guidelines: https://www.nice.org.uk/guidance/NG132), it is important to ask why.
 It is also important to ask if they test PTH intraoperatively and how soon after surgery they will test calcium and PTH, and it is important to ask about follow up should your surgery not be successful.

 We strongly believe all surgeons should offer post op advice in the weeks following surgery rather than simply discharge you back into the care of your GP without instructions for post op care including required blood tests and supplements.
 We have post op instructions and advice in our files.
-Please contact if appropriate post op follow up has not been provided.
+Please contact us if appropriate post op follow up has not been provided.

 Please get in touch with us if you are concerned about post op bone remineralisation and how to look after yourself in the days, weeks and months following surgery.
 We cant stress enough, how important this is.
 Not everybody will recover immediately from surgery, some take longer.
 A parathyroidectomy will halt the progress of hyperparathyroidism. if some symptoms persist, we can likely help you to understand why and offer advice and support via our Facebook support group.
 Go to our Endocrinologists page to see two articles regarding post op hungry bone syndrome,